matthewmueller/plugin/Readme.md

 # Plugin

-Plugin is a generic plugins sytem for Go.
+Plugin is a generic plugin system for Go.
 It was originally built for extending CLIs with custom commands.

 ## Install